Diffraction and Standing Waves

 As we can see, the diffraction effect impacts all wavefronts, including the mid-woofer’s.

-Therefore, when the center-to-center spacing between two components is less than 17-20 cm, whatever the crossover frequency, we recommend avoiding adding a waveguide to the mid-woofer.
+Therefore, when the vertical center-to-center spacing between two components is less than 17-20 cm, whatever the crossover frequency, we recommend avoiding adding a waveguide to the mid-woofer.

 Standing Waves